 EKS Cluster and Create CSI Driver to store credentials in AWS Secrets Manager via SecretProviderClass

-CSI Basic Information:
+📦 CSI Basic Information

-- CSI (Container Storage Interface) widely used as a Storage Technology.
+- CSI (Container Storage Interface) is widely used as a Storage Technology.
 Created by Google | Mesosphere | Docker.

 - CSI communication protocol is gRPC.